4.1. License Management¶

 The Status field can have the following values:

-Started: Scan is started, ASGARD will issue scans with the given parameters
+Active: Scan is started, ASGARD will issue scans with the given parameters.

 Completed: The group scan is completed.
 No further scan jobs will be issued.